Pharmacy negligence is when pharmacy staff make an error with your medication and you may have a compensation claim.

 What are the types of pharmacy negligence?

-The types of pharmacy negligence include:
+The common types of pharmacy negligence:

-You may quickly notice if you have suffered from pharmacy negligence.
 Symptoms such as nausea, weakness, and generally feeling bad may not take long to surface.

 Other symptoms may take longer to appear or can be so severe that you need hospitalisation.
-Regardless of what happens, you can be due compensation for the results of pharmacy negligence.

 Being given the wrong medication claim

-Suddenly your body experiences withdrawal effects from not getting the correct medicine.
+Your may experience withdrawal effects from not getting the correct medicine.
 Previously controlled symptoms return with a bang, and the results can be frightening.

-The incorrect medication can only make your condition worse.
+Being given an incorrect medication can only make your condition worse.

 Being given the wrong dose of medication claim

-If your pharmacy gives you a box of 500MG tablets when it should be 250MG, you are getting double the dose your doctor wants you to take.
+When your pharmacy gives you a box of 500MG tablets when it should be 250MG, you are getting double the dose your doctor wants you to take.
 With an epilepsy drug such as Tegretol, a too high dose can damage your liver over time.

 On the other hand, when the doctor prescribes 500Mg of Tegretol but the pharmacy gives you 250MG tablets, it can have a devastating effect.
 Your epilepsy does not improve, and your doctor stops a medicine which could work at the correct dose.